jvanasco/imports_logger/README.md

 SERIOUSLY, DO NOT RUN THIS IN PRODUCTION

+Why not?
+This library saves the loaded information in a versioned format - so every time you start/restart your applications, more disk space will be consumed.

 ## so why would I use this?

 There are two main use-cases:

-1. The outputs can be processed and analyzed (even imported to excel!) to determine where the biggest imports are, and what causes them.
+1. The outputs can be processed and analyzed (even imported to Excel!) to determine where the biggest imports are, and what causes them.

-2. knowing import errors is useful in two situations: refactoring your own code, and finding what libraries are conditionally importing other 3rd party tools.
+2. Knowing import errors is useful in two situations: refactoring your own code, and finding what libraries are conditionally importing other 3rd party tools.

 ## requirements